Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: METHODS

 \subsubsection{T-test}

-In statistical analysis, an independent samples t-test was conducted to compare the maternal hypoxic characteristics between the Peking University People’s Hospital dataset and the MSP dataset.
-Four key characteristics were analyzed: SpO\textsubscript{2} nadir (event-level measures), SpO\textsubscript{2} drop value, duration of the hypoxic event (Duration), and hypoxic burden area.
-Specifically, the hypoxic burden area represents the area under the SpO\textsubscript{2} curve during the hypoxic event, where SpO\textsubscript{2} levels fall below a defined baseline level.
-Assuming the baseline level $S_{\text{baseline}}$ is the maximum SpO\textsubscript{2} value immediately prior to the onset of the hypoxic event, the hypoxic burden area for a given event from start time $t_{\text{start}}$ to end time $t_{\text{end}}$ can be expressed as:
+In statistical analysis, an independent samples t-test was conducted to compare the maternal hypoxic characteristics between the Peking University People's Hospital dataset and the MSP dataset.
+Four key characteristics were analyzed: $\text{SpO}_2$ nadir (event-level measures), $\text{SpO}_2$ drop value, duration of the hypoxic event (Duration), and hypoxic burden area.

+Specifically, the hypoxic burden area quantifies the cumulative oxygen desaturation during each hypoxic event by measuring the area under the $\text{SpO}_2$ curve where the values fall below a defined baseline.
+The baseline $\text{SpO}_2$ level ($S_{\text{baseline}}$) was defined as the maximum $\text{SpO}_2$ value recorded during the hypoxic event window itself, i.e., between the event's onset time ($t_{\text{start}}$) and end time ($t_{\text{end}}$).
+This reflects the initial oxygenation level at the start of the event, allowing for standardized estimation of the desaturation burden across varying events.
+The hypoxic burden area for a given episode is then computed as:

-where $S(t)$ denotes the instantaneous SpO$_2$ level during the hypoxic event.
-This area, computed via numerical integration using Simpson's method, is measured in units of ``$\% \cdot s$," quantifying the cumulative deviation of SpO$_2$ below the baseline, reflecting the overall impact of the hypoxic event on maternal oxygen saturation. \textbf{\autoref{fig:hypoxic_burden}} illustrates the definition of hypoxic burden area.
+where $S(t)$ denotes the instantaneous $\text{SpO}_2$ level during the hypoxic event.
+The area is calculated using Simpson's numerical integration method and expressed in ``$\% \cdot \text{s}$", quantifying the magnitude and duration of desaturation relative to the event's baseline.
+This integrated metric reflects the overall physiological impact of maternal oxygen desaturation. \textbf{\autoref{fig:hypoxic_burden}} illustrates the concept.

-\subsubsection{Generalized Linear Model(GLM)}
+\subsubsection{Generalized Linear Model (GLM)}

 A generalized linear model (GLM) was employed to further explore the relationships between maternal oxygen hypoxic event characteristics and the occurrence of FHR linked events, FHR acceleration events, and FHR deceleration events.
 Specifically, four key hypoxic event characteristics—hypoxic duration, SpO$_2$ nadir, SpO$_2$ drop value, and hypoxic burden area—were treated as independent variables, while the occurrence of FHR linked events, FHR acceleration events, and FHR deceleration events were treated as binary outcome variables.
 Separate univariate GLM models were constructed to evaluate the association between each characteristic and the three types of FHR changes.